vrandall66/front-end-submissions-public/1804/mod-2/game-time/tom-king.md

 * 2 - The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the user stories.
 * 1 - The application is confusing or difficult to use.

+* Just needs a bit more instruction on keyboard shortcuts but otherwise easy to understand and play

 ### Testing

 * 4 - Project has a running test suite that exercises the application at multiple levels.
 The test suite covers almost all aspects of the application and uses mocks and stubs when appropriate.
 ESLint shows 0 complaints.
 * 3 - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of integration testing.
 ESLint shows < 5 complaints.
 * 2 - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 ESLint shows 5+ complaints.
 * 1 - There is little or no evidence of testing in this application.
 ESLint shows 10+ complaints.

+* Also [assert](https://github.com/tomkingkong/game-time/blob/master/test/Game-test.js#L31) that it's an instance of the Game class.
+(Do this for all test classes), there is syntax for that assertion specifically if you look through the mocha chai docs.

+* [It should set instance properties appropriately](https://github.com/tomkingkong/game-time/blob/master/test/Game-test.js#L34) not store all the things

+* Your descriptions like [this](https://github.com/tomkingkong/game-time/blob/master/test/Game-test.js#L85) are a little vague, and should be more geared towards explaining what the actual code is doing. e.g. "It should decrease the player's missile count when they shoot"

+* Do you need to be calling [findBattery](https://github.com/tomkingkong/game-time/blob/master/test/Game-test.js#L129-L131) twice each time?
+This looks like something that should be refactored so that you can just call it directly in your assertion once.

+* [This](https://github.com/tomkingkong/game-time/blob/master/test/Game-test.js#L141) isn't really asserting what you're describing.
+It looks like you're just testing that the game level gets updated after the loop.

+* [I would break out setup like this](https://github.com/tomkingkong/game-time/blob/master/test/Weapon-test.js#L8-L20) into a separate file since you're repeating it across test files, then you can just import it in rather than having it in all those different places.

 ### JavaScript Style & OOP